Why Most Websites Fail (And How to Fix Yours)

 - Reduce unnecessary scripts – Remove bloatware, unused plugins, and excessive tracking codes.

-- Use a CDN (Content Delivery Network) – Faster global load times for users, no matter where they are.
+- Use a CDN – Faster global load times for users, no matter where they are.

 3. Mobile Experience is an Afterthought

-With over 60% of web traffic coming from mobile devices, a desktop-only design means losing potential customers.
-Yet, many websites still fail on mobile usability.
+With over 60% of web traffic coming from mobile devices, a desktop-only design means losing the majority of your potential customers.

 How to Fix It:

-- Design for mobile-first – Ensure fast loading, readable text, and easy navigation on small screens.
+- Design mobile-first – Fast loading, readable text, and easy navigation on small screens.

 - Optimize for thumb-scrolling – Buttons and links should be easy to tap with one hand.

-- Test across devices – What looks good on an iPhone may not on a Samsung.
-Test your site across multiple screen sizes.
+- Test across devices – What looks good on an iPhone may break on a Samsung.
+Test multiple screen sizes.

 4. SEO is Ignored (Until It's Too Late)